min2ha/ukwa-site/content/target/37470/index.en.md

   "subject": "EU Referendum"
 }

-# Private Eye: Companies that signed last week’s letter to the Times stressing the importance of a “remain” vote in the EU referendum based upon gains financially.

 "THE self-interested big companies that signed last week’s letter to the Times stressing the importance of a “remain” vote in the EU referendum certainly appreciate how much they gain from being in – especially when it comes to avoiding tax."